 We undertake no obligation to publicly update any forward-looking statements, whether as a result of new information, future events or otherwise.
 However, any further disclosures made on related subjects in Quaker's subsequent reports on Forms 10-K, 10-Q, 8-K and other related filings should be consulted.
 Our forward-looking statements are subject to risks, uncertainties and assumptions about us and our operations that are subject to change based on various important factors, some of which are beyond our control.
-A major risk is that the demand for the Company's products and services is largely derived from the demand for our customers' products, which subjects the Company to uncertainties related to downtums in a customer's business and unanticipated customer production shutdowns.
+A major risk is that demand for the Company's products and services is largely derived from the demand for its customers' products, which subjects the Company to uncertainties related to downturns in a customer's business and unanticipated customer production shutdowns.
 Other major risks and uncertainties include, but are not limited to, significant increases in raw material costs, customer financial stability, worldwide economic and political conditions, foreign currency fluctuations, significant changes in applicable tax rates and regulations, future terrorist attacks and other acts of violence.
+Other factors could also adversely affect us, including factors related to the previously announced pending Houghton combination and the risk that the transaction may not receive regulatory approval or that regulatory approval may include conditions or other terms not acceptable to us.
 Furthermore, the Company is subject to the same business cycles as those experienced by steel, automobile, aircraft, appliance, and durable goods manufacturers.
 These risks, uncertainties, and possible inaccurate assumptions relevant to our business could cause our actual results to differ materially from expected and historical results.
-Other factors beyond those discussed in this Report, could also adversely affect us including, but not limited to, the following related to the Combination:
+Other factors beyond those discussed in this Report, including those related to the Combination, could also adversely affect us including, but not limited to:

-- the risk that a required regulatory approval will not be obtained or is subject to conditions that are not anticipated or acceptable to us: - the potential that regulatory authorities may require that we make divestitures in connection with the Combination of a greater amount than we anticipated, which would result in a smaller than anticipated combined business: - the risk that a closing condition to the Combination may not be satisfied in a timely manner; - risks associated with the financing of the Combination; - the occurrence of any event, change or other circumstance that could give rise to the termination of the share purchase agreement; - potential adverse effects on Quaker Chemical's business, properties or operations caused by the implementation of the Combination; - Quaker Chemical's ability to promptly, efficiently and effectively integrate the operations of Houghton and Quaker Chemical; - risks related to each company's distraction from ongoing business operations due to the Combination; and, - · the outcome of any legal proceedings that may be instituted against the companies related to the Combination
+- the risk that a required regulatory approval will not be obtained or is subject to conditions that are not anticipated or acceptable to us; the potential that regulatory authorities may require that we make divestitures in connection with the Combination of a greater amount than we anticipated, which would result in a smaller than anticipated combined business; the risk that a closing condition to the Combination may not be satisfied in a timely manner; - risks associated with the financing of the Combination; the occurrence of any event, change or other circumstance that could give rise to the termination of the share purchase agreement; - potential adverse effects on Quaker Chemical's business, properties or operations caused by the implementation of the Combination; Quaker Chemical's ability to promptly, efficiently and effectively integrate the operations of Houghton and Quaker Chemical; - risks related to each company's distraction from ongoing business operations due to the Combination; and, the outcome of any legal proceedings that may be instituted against the companies related to the Combination